 The technology industry is evolving rapidly, and computer components are no exception.
-Graphics cards, also known as GPUs ( Graphics Processing Unit ), are essential components for gamers, content creators, and graphic design .
+Graphics cards, also known as GPUs ( Graphics Processing Units ), are essential for gamers, content creators, and graphic design .
 However, like any other hardware component, GPUs can also show signs of failure over time.

-In this article, we'll take a close look at the warning signs that your GPU is dying.
-Whether you're an avid gamer or a professional who depends on high graphics performance, it's important to recognize these signs to take necessary action and avoid future problems.
+In this article, we'll take a close look at the warning signs that your GPU is failing.
+Whether you're a passionate gamer or a professional who relies on high graphics performance, it's important to recognize these signs so you can take the necessary steps and avoid future problems.

 Before we begin…

-Before concluding that your GPU is to blame for poor performance , it is important to rule out potential software issues or hardware issues with other components that may be causing similar symptoms.
-Make sure your GPU drivers are up to date, check other components such as RAM and SSD , and make sure your GPU is installed correctly .
+Before concluding that your GPU is responsible for poor performance , it's important to rule out potential software or hardware issues with other components that could cause similar symptoms.
+Ensure your GPU drivers are up to date, check other components such as RAM and SSD , and verify that your GPU is properly installed .

-If the signs of failure persist even after eliminating these issues, it's likely that your GPU is dying.
-Now let's look at the specific warning signs to look out for.
+If the signs of failure persist even after eliminating these issues, it's likely your GPU is failing.
+Let's now examine the specific warning signs to watch for.

 1. Loud and unusual fan noises

-GPUs generate heat while operating , and built-in fans are designed to cool the GPU and maintain safe operating temperatures.
-If you notice that your graphics card's fans are suddenly spinning at a higher RPM and making a loud, unusual noise , this may indicate that the GPU is overheating.
-This could be due to dust buildup in the fan or heatsink, or a problem with the cooling system itself.
+GPUs generate heat during operation , and the integrated fans are designed to cool the graphics processor and maintain safe operating temperatures.
+If you notice that your graphics card fans are suddenly spinning at a higher speed and making a loud, unusual noise , this could indicate that the GPU is overheating.
+This could be due to a buildup of dust in the fan or heatsink, or a problem with the cooling system itself.

 2. Your integrated card works better

-Most modern computers have both a dedicated GPU and a graphics card integrated into the processor .
-The integrated graphics card is generally less powerful than the dedicated GPU, but it may be sufficient for basic tasks such as browsing the web or watching videos .
-If you notice that your computer performs better when you turn off your dedicated GPU and use the integrated graphics card, this may be a sign that the dedicated GPU is failing.
+Most modern computers have both a dedicated GPU and integrated graphics .
+The integrated graphics card is generally less powerful than the dedicated GPU, but it may be sufficient for basic tasks such as web browsing or watching videos .
+If you notice that your computer performs better when you disable your dedicated GPU and use the integrated graphics card, this could be a sign that the dedicated GPU is failing.

 3. High GPU temperatures without excessive load

-Under heavy load, the normal operating temperature of a GPU is typically between 65°C and 85°C , while it should be below 30°C-40°C when idle .
+Under heavy load, a GPU's normal operating temperature is typically between 65°C and 85°C , while it should be below 30°C-40°C at idle .
 However, if your GPU has a hardware problem, it may run hotter than usual.
-If you notice several warning signs and suspect that your GPU is dying, monitor its temperature closely.
+If you notice several warning signs and suspect your GPU is failing, closely monitor its temperature.

-If the GPU temperature remains high even at idle or increases rapidly under light loads, this is another sign that your GPU might have an issue that requires further investigation.
+If the GPU temperature remains high even at idle or increases rapidly under light loads, this indicates another sign that your GPU may have a problem requiring further investigation.

 4. You often get GPU-related errors

-GPU drivers are software that allows your operating system to communicate and control your graphics card .
-If you're experiencing frequent GPU-related errors, such as driver error messages or application crashes , this could be a sign that the GPU is failing .
-Try updating your GPU drivers to the latest version and check if the issue persists.
+GPU drivers are software that allows your operating system to communicate with and control your graphics card .
+If you experience frequent GPU-related errors, such as driver error messages or application crashes , it could be a sign that your GPU is failing .
+Try updating your GPU drivers to the latest version and see if the problem persists.

 5. Poor graphics processing and drop in FPS

-If you find that your games no longer run as smoothly as they used to, graphics are of poor quality, or you experience frequent lags , this may indicate a problem with your GPU.
+If you notice that your games aren't running as well as they used to, that the graphics are poor, or that you 're experiencing frequent lag , this could indicate a problem with your GPU.
 Be sure to check for other potential causes of poor performance, such as outdated drivers or software issues, before concluding that your GPU is dying.

-Frequent computer crashes, graphics issues such as blue screens of death (BSOD), and unexpected reboots can all be signs of a failing GPU.
-If you experience these issues, it is important to troubleshoot your system to determine the cause of the problem.
+Frequent computer crashes, graphics issues such as blue screens of death (BSODs), and unexpected restarts can all be signs of a failing GPU.
+If you are experiencing these problems, it is important to troubleshoot your system to determine the cause of the issue.

 Here are some steps to follow to troubleshoot your system :

-• If you have overclocked your GPU, try returning it to its default clock speed
+- If you have overclocked your GPU, try reverting it to its default clock speed

-• If you recently installed new hardware, try removing it to see if the problem persists
+- If you have recently installed new hardware, try removing it to see if the problem persists

-If you've followed all of these steps and you're still having issues, it's likely that your GPU is at the end of its life.
+If you have followed all these steps and are still experiencing problems, it is likely that your GPU is nearing the end of its lifespan.
 In this case, you may need to replace it with a new one.

 See also: How to use GPUs to improve video acquisition and processing?